-Best apps for learning a language
+Best Android apps for learning a language in 2018

 "Rosetta Stone is a wonderful, polished, and technically competent language-learning program, especially for beginners who are looking to build a foundation of knowledge on their own time."

-While Rosetta Stone does have it's limitations, for those without a background in the language they're trying to learn, this is the most solid all around program.
+While Rosetta Stone does have it's limitations, for those without a background in the language they're trying to learn, this is the most solid all-around program.
 While it can be repetitive, that's to make sure that your new vocabulary sticks in your brain.
-At higher levels you'll also be able to read to the program while it listens to your pronunciation.
-Additionally it employs games likes bingo to help your association between individual words and their meanings.
+At higher levels, you'll also be able to read to the program while it listens to your pronunciation.
+Additionally, it employs games like bingo to help your association between individual words and their meanings.

 One of the biggest perks to Rosetta Stone is how they introduce everything.
 Immersion is the key to learning with Rosetta Stone, combined with deductive reasoning.
 At time you'll need to guess a new word, but it's made easier by giving you choices of other words that you've already learned.